Mental Health

 stress check

-The stress check participation rate for fiscal 2023 was 96.0%, and we have maintained a high standard of over 90% for requests to introduce the system.
-The percentage of people with high stress is 11%, which is gradually decreasing as measures are taken to improve the workplace environment.
+The participation rate in the stress check in fiscal 2024 was 97.4%, maintaining a high level of over 90% since the system was introduced.
+The percentage of people with high stress was 10.4%, and is gradually decreasing as measures to improve the workplace environment are taken.

 Stress check examination rate